 Dr. Doug Leigh earned his Ph.D. in instructional systems from Florida State University, where he served as a technical director of projects with various local, state, and federal agencies.
 His current research, publishing, and speaking engagements concern psychometrics, machine learning, and science communication.
 He is co-editor of The Handbook of Selecting and Implementing Performance Interventions (Wiley, 2010) and coauthor of The Assessment Book (HRD Press, 2008), Strategic Planning for Success (Jossey-Bass, 2003) and Useful Educational Results (Proactive Publishing, 2001).

-Leigh served on a two-year special assignment to the National Science Foundation, is two-time chair of the American Evaluation Association's Needs Assessment Topic Interest Group, and past editor-in-chief of the International Society for Performance Improvement's (ISPI) monthly professional journal, Performance Improvement.
+Leigh served on a two-year special assignment to the National Science Foundation, is a two-time chair of the American Evaluation Association's Needs Assessment Topic Interest Group, and a past editor-in-chief of the International Society for Performance Improvement's (ISPI) monthly professional journal, Performance Improvement.
 A lifetime member of ISPI, he is also a member of the editorial board for its peer-reviewed journal, Performance Improvement Quarterly.

 - PhD, Florida State University